Deadheded/DTM-MIT.Solve/Draft Solution.md

 Every community around the globe has music, art, poetry and litature.
 The DTM enables the smallest village to the largest cities.
 The impact cuts accross all sectors of socitey.

-With the DTM, all the unnecessary overhead cut out.
+With the DTM, all the unnecessary overhead is cut out.
 By stripping away the layers of corporate bureaucracy and greed the majority of the revenue is delivered directly to the content providers and agents.
 When a musician is selling 10,000 to 20,000 albums a year but receiving $10 per sale they can raise a family, build some wealth and greatly contribute to the economic well being of their community.
 There is no better way to empower and uplift any community then to give the people the tools they can use to create stable and sustainable wealth for themselves.
 Not only will it enhance physical, mental and financial well being, many studies have shown that people will use their prosperity to contribute to the betterment of the community around them.

 What is your solution’s stage of development?

 Design and early development.
 Since the majority of the DTM is contructed from existing open source software sevaral aspects and functions exits already.
 Current development is peliminary and ongoing with a soft target of the first quarter of 2021.

 Where is your solution team headquartered?